Minus injured Mitchell, Jazz rally to beat Pacers 119-111 - WHIZ News

-SALT LAKE CITY (AP) — Donovan Mitchell scored 22 points before leaving the game with a sprained ankle in the third quarter, and the NBA-leading Utah Jazz beat the Indiana Pacers 119-111 on Friday.
+The Jazz erased a double-digit deficit and tied it at 89 heading into the fourth quarter on back-to-back baskets from Clarkson.

+“Everything was better in the second half and it did change momentum in the game,” center Rudy Gobert said.
+“It fueled our offense.”

-Bojan Bogdanovic had 24 points and Rudy Gobert added 13 points, 23 rebounds and four blocks for the Jazz.
-Jordan Clarkson chipped in 18 points off the bench while Mike Conley had 10 points and 10 assists.
-Utah won its second straight game.
+Gobert fueled the defense with 13 points, 23 rebounds and four second-half blocks.
+Bojan Bogdanovic had 24 points to pace the Jazz offense.
+Jordan Clarkson chipped in 18 points off the bench while Conley had 10 points and 10 assists.

-Mitchell went to the locker room after suffering a right ankle sprain with 8:18 left in the third quarter.
-He could not put any weight on his leg and had to be helped off the floor by teammates.

 Domantas Sabonis had 22 points, 15 rebounds, and seven assists for the Pacers.
 Caris LeVert scored 24 points and Malcolm Brogdon added 16.
 Indiana led by as many as 17 points in the first half but lost for the second time in its last six games.

-In Mitchell’s absence, the Jazz erased a double-digit deficit and tied the game at 89 heading into the fourth quarter on back-to-back baskets from Clarkson.
+Utah’s perimeter offense came to life after halftime which, combined with improved defense, made it tough for the Pacers to not lose ground.

+“They really made us pay from the arc there in the second half,” Indiana coach Nate Bjorkgren said.
+“We weren’t as forceful, into ball screens and transition defense.
+Their 3s were too free and easy, way too many of them there in the second half.”

-The Pacers led 53-36 midway through the second quarter when Goga Bitadze capped a 9-0 spurt with a dunk.
+The Pacers built their largest first-half lead at 53-36 midway through the second quarter when Goga Bitadze capped a 9-0 spurt with a dunk.

+Indiana shot 51% from the field in the first half and made seven 3-pointers.

+“We were just making shots,” Sabonis said.
+“Maybe the ball moved a little bit more in the first half but mainly we just made our shots.”

 TIP-INS